 Return to Heathrow

-When I returned to Heathrow, I also had issues.
+After my red eye flight landed in Heathrow, I also had issues.
 The wheelchair was there when we landed and he took me into the hall.
 I would have to wait there for a cart to take me to immigration.
 Russell decided to go ahead since he needed to change his clothes.
 A few minutes after Russell left, the attendant asked me if my husband could push me to immigration.

 My initial reaction was that it would have been better if he had said something before Russell left, but in reality, Russell would not have been able to manage the wheelchair, two suitcases and two backpacks!
 The attendant told me that because I couldn’t bend my knee I might not fit on the cart.
 Waiting and worrying about whether I could fit on the cart and what would happen if not, was very stressful.
 I knew it was a long walk to immigration.
 Luckily there was an empty seat next to me on the cart so I could put my leg across the seat.